Unsupervised tree boosting for learning probability distributions: Numerical Experiments

 For most NF models, there tends to be a trade-off between the ease in evaluating the fitted density or generating samples from the fitted distribution and that in achieving large expressive power \citep{papamakarios2021normalizing}.
 It is worth noting that density evaluation and simulation given the fitted additive model are both straightforward to implement under the boosting algorithm because these tasks only require transforming inputs with the tree-CDF and its inverse function respectively, both of which are available in closed forms.
 The computational cost of these tasks is $\mathrm{O}(R K)$ and in practice, the cost is much smaller because the node splitting is often terminated in shallow levels on much of the sample space.
 At the same time, the proposed additive tree ensemble is capable of expressing or approximating general continuous distributions as shown in Section~\ref{sec: expressive power}.

-\section{Numerical experiments}
+\section{Numerical Experiments}

-In this section, we first carry out simulations in two-dimensional sample spaces for ease of visualization on the fitted distribution.
-In this context we demonstrate the effect of the tuning parameters on the performance of the unsupervised boosting algorithm for a few representative forms of the density.
-Then we provide a comparison in density estimation with several state-of-the-art normalizing flow methods on several popular benchmark datasets.
-Finally we demonstrate the computation of variable importance in the well-known MNIST handwritten digits data \citep{lecun1998gradient}.
-Except in the 2D cases, we adopt the two-stage strategy discussed in Section~\ref{subsec: two-stage algorithm} and set the number of measures for the first stage (estimation of the marginal distributions) to $100$ per dimension and 2,500 for the second stage (estimation of the dependence structures).
-The maximum depth of trees $R$ is 50.
+{ In this section, we carry out numerical experiments to evaluate and demonstrate the behavior of our method.
+We start with a set of simulations under several representative forms of density functions in a 48-dimensional sample space, through which we examine the impact of the tuning parameters---the learning rate, shrinkage parameters, and the number of trees---as well as the two-stage strategy on the performance of the algorithm.
+In addition, we compare the predictive performance of our method with a state-of-the-art single tree learner as well as the closely related tree density destructor \citep{inouye2018deep}.
+We then provide a comparative study based on several popular benchmark data sets that pitches our method against several state-of-the-art NF methods including both deep-learning based NFs and the tree density destructor.
+Finally we demonstrate the computation of variable importance in both artificial datasets and the well-known MNIST handwritten digits data \citep{lecun1998gradient}. }

+{ Unless otherwise noted, we adopt the two-stage strategy and the adaptive stopping discussed in Section~\ref{subsec: two-stage algorithm} and in Section~\ref{sec: Choosing optimal number of trees}, respectively, and set the number of measures for the first stage (estimation of the marginal distributions) to $100$ per dimension and for the second stage (estimation of the dependence structures) to 5,000 unless otherwise statied.
+The evaluation of the computational cost is done in a single-core AMD EPYC 7002 (2.50GHz) environment. }

-\subsection{Simulation study in 2D sample spaces}
+\subsection{Simulation Study in 48D Sample Spaces}

-Let us consider three two-dimensional scenarios whose true densities are illustrated in the first row of Figure~\ref{fig: 2d true and KL}.
-Presented in the second row in Figure~\ref{fig: 2d true and KL} is a comparison of the KL divergence from the true distribution obtained by our boosting algorithm under different values of $c_0$ with $\gamma$ fixed to 0.1 as the number of trees grow.
-We can see that the divergence is minimized when $c_0$ is small (0.1) for Scenario A and B, in which the true densities have smooth surfaces, and when $c_0$ is large (0.9) for Scenario C, in which the true density has axis-aligned discontinuities.

-A sample of the estimated densities is visualized in Figure~\ref{fig: 2d estiamted densities}.
-In Scenario A, when the learning rate is high ($c_0=0.9$), the estimated distribution has very high densities in a small portion of the sample space due to overfitting.
-The estimated densities also have many clear discontinuities and this pixelation phenomenon is a result of combining tree measures without sufficient shrinkage.
-The densities are smoothed under stronger shrinkage, especially when $c_0=0.1$.
-We note that in many practical applications Scenarios A and B are more realistic than C, and in the case of higher-dimensional real data sets we use in Section~\ref{sec: high dim cases}, selecting small learning rates generally leads to desirable inference.